iopipe/serverless-plugin-iopipe/readme.md

 ```

 # How Does it Work?
-`serverless-plugin-iopipe` wraps the handlers defined in `serverless.yml` with IOpipe so you don't have to.
+`serverless-plugin-iopipe` wraps the function handlers defined in `serverless.yml` with IOpipe so you don't have to.
 It allows you to deploy and upgrade multiple functions simultaneously.

 It's powered by the the excellent [jscodeshift](https://github.com/facebook/jscodeshift).
-The plugin examines each handler and modifies the code only within the deployment package if it needs to.
+The plugin examines each handler and modifies the code _only within the deployment package_ if it needs to.

 # Options
 All options are set [in the "custom" config](https://serverless.com/framework/docs/providers/aws/guide/plugins#installing-plugins) in `serverless.yml`.
 [See Example](https://github.com/iopipe/serverless-plugin-iopipe/blob/master/example/serverless.yml)